-The Jewish cemetery of Bodzentyn was projected to restoration in 2008-2009.
-This event was preceded by local projects aiming to involve young people clearing bushes and weeds on the initiative of the Roman Catholic priest Father Leszek Sikorski and the chairman of the cultural association Odnowica Krystyna Nowakowska.
+The Jewish cemetery of Bodzentyn was projected to restoration in 2008—2009.
+This event was preceded by local projects aiming to involve people clearing bushes and weed, for example, on the initiatives of the Roman Catholic priest Father Leszek Sikorski in 2005/2006 and the chairman of the cultural association Odnowica Krystyna Nowakowska in 2007.

-Supporting Manes Szafir, the Swedish Committee Against Antisemitism (SCAA), headed by the current CEO Lena Jersenius, transferred the funds to the Dawid Rubinoiwcz Society that was founded in 2009 and headed by Jan Pałysiewicz at the time of the restoration.
+Supporting Max Safir, the Swedish Committee Against Antisemitism (SCAA), headed by the current CEO Lena Jersenius, helped fund-raising and transferred the money to the Dawid Rubinoiwcz Society founded in 2009, headed by Jan Pałysiewicz at the time of the restoration.
 The SCAA also gave the list of donors to the municipality at the end of the project.

-Also, Bogdan Białek organized the celebrations connected with the rededication of the cemetery and made arrangements with the renowned ceramist artist Marek Cecuła, so that he would design a beautiful gate, as a symbolic memory of the victims of the Holocaust.
+In co-operation with the Dawid Rubinowicz Society, Bogdan Białek organized the celebrations connected with the rededication of the cemetery and made arrangements with the renowned ceramist artist Marek Cecuła and paid him for the work on the design—a beautiful gate as a symbolic memory of the victims of the Holocaust.

-"It is really not about buildings monuments everywhere.
+"It is really not about buildings, monuments everywhere.
 Our soil, our nation, many of our nation’s sons and daughters deserve to be immortalized in stone and metal.
-What matters is stopping the memories from dying, for this is the sole thing that we can still do", says Bogdan Białek.
+What matters is stopping the memories from dying, for this is the sole thing that we can still do," Bogdan Białek says.